knative/docs/docs/eventing/getting-started.md

 Namespaces are used to group together and organize your Knative resources.
 <!--TODO: Add documentation about namespaces to core docs?-->

-1. Create a namespace called `event-example` by entering the following command:
+1. Create a new namespace called `event-example` by entering the following command:

     ```
     kubectl create namespace event-example
     ```
-  This creates an empty namespace called `event-example`.

 ## Add a broker to the namespace